yak1ex/Data-Stream-Bulk-AnyEvent/README.md

 Specify callback code reference called when data is requested.
 This attribute is `required`.
 Therefore, you need to specify in constructor argument.

 There is no argument of the callback.
-Return value MUST be a condition variable that data is sent.
+Return value MUST be a condition variable that items are sent as an array reference.
-If there is no more data, send `undef`.
+If there is no more items, send `undef`.

 ## cb

-Specify callback code reference called when `put()` is called.
+Specify callback code reference called for each producer call.
-A parameter of the callback is AnyEvent::CondVar object.
+A parameter of the callback is an AnyEvent condition variable.
-If the callback return true, iteration is continued.
+If the callback returns true, iteration is continued.
 If false, iteration is suspended.
 If you need to resume iteration, you should call `next` or set `cb` again even though the same `cb` is used.